Notice

 In this case, marking your parts with serial numbers is not enough.
 Perpetrators often try to replicate distinguishable marks like these.

-There are actually various levels of anti-counterfeiting companies can take.
+There are various levels of anti-counterfeiting companies can take.

 • Level 1: Basic identifying marks, such as a barcode or 2D data matrix, can link the product back to the rest of your production data, enabling basic part traceability.